xtdb/xtdb/docs/mvp.md

-CRUX also supports a few lower-level read operations, like `crux.doc/entities-at`, `crux.doc/entity-history` for entities from the kv and `crux.db/get-objects` to get documents from an object store, but these internals should not be assumed to be stable APIs, but similar functionality will be preserved.
+CRUX also supports a few lower-level read operations, like `crux.doc/entities-at`, `crux.doc/entity-history` for entities from the kv and `crux.db/get-objects` to get documents from an object store.
+These internals should not be assumed to be stable APIs, but similar functionality will be preserved.

 CRUX query capability is easiest summarized via an example: